aaronkarp/slick-integration/README.md

 Due to the order in which code is executed, this resizing occurs after a short delay each time the browser is resized in order to give Slick's own sizing logic time to execute first.
 I'd really like to come up with a less sloppy way to do this, but it works pretty well as is.

 The component can be seen in use at https://www.carters.com/hilaryduff - specifically the "Get to know our CMO" section.
 NOTE: This section only actually "slides" on screens smaller than 768px wide - this is the desired behavior, not my choice.

+OTHER NOTE: I didn't create the authoring dialog for this.